Two Fights over a Drawbridge

 They were readying themselves in the old campsite when a surprise arrived down the Duplin Road.
-Continental regular army cavalry had ridden from Yorktown, Va., with news that Cornwallis surrendered on October 18![a]
+Continental cavalry had ridden from Yorktown, Va., with news that Cornwallis surrendered on October 18![c]
 Cheering reverberated over the area, and Rutherford ordered a celebratory volley.

 In case you are wondering, no, there was never a castle here!
 The nearby community was named for the large plantation home of Capt.
 Roger Haynes, built in the 1730s, which he called “Castle Haynes.”
 It’s unclear when the last “s” was dropped from the town name.

 - De Van Massey, Gregory, ‘The British Expedition to Wilmington, North Carolina, January-November, 1781’ (East Carolina University, 1987)

 - Dunkerly, Robert M., Redcoats on the Cape Fear: The Revolutionary War in Southeastern North Carolina, Revised (Jefferson, N.C.: McFarland & Company, Inc., Publishers, 2012)

 - Hall, Wes, ‘An Underwater Archaeological Survey of Heron’s Colonial Bridge Crossing Site over the Northeast Cape Fear River near Castle Hayne, North Carolina’ (East Carolina University, 1992)